PhantomAppDevelopment/socialmedia-as3/README.md

 * The Adobe AIR SDK, preferably a recent version.
 * The [AS3 Crypto](http://crypto.hurlant.com/demo/as3crypto.swc) library.

-These guides are compatible with the Apache Flex SDK, Starling Framework and pure AS3 in both Desktop and Mobile projects, you are free to choose the framework of your choice.
+These guides are compatible with the Apache Flex SDK, Starling Framework and pure AS3 in both Desktop and Mobile projects.
 The examples are provided for all 3 frameworks and are designed to be easily copied and pasted.
+You can access these examples with their respective guides by browsing this repository.

 These guides do not work in Flash Player projects because it doesn't support the StageWebView API.
-If you wish to integrate social media in your Flash Player file you can do it by using their JavaScript libraries and using the `ExternalInterface` API.
+If you wish to integrate social media in your Flash Player project you can do it by using their JavaScript libraries and using the `ExternalInterface` API.

 ## Introduction to OAuth